filesender/filesender/CONTRIBUTE.md

 New features are always welcome provided they will be useful to someone apart from yourself.
 Please take a look at the [list of issues](https://github.com/filesender/filesender/issues) to see what people are demanding.

-When contributing your code, please make sure to:
+When contributing your code, please follow these guidelines:

-		… coding style …

 * Do not include many changes in every commit.
 Commits should be focused and address one single problem or feature.
 By having **multiple, small commits** instead of few large ones, it is easier to track what you are doing, revert changes